 In the Genitourinary Cancer Center, you are the focus of a team of experts who specialize in kidney cancer and strive to provide the most advanced treatment with the least impact on your body.
 This team includes pathologists who specialize in diagnosing specific types and subtypes of kidney cancer; medical, radiation and surgical oncologists with deep expertise in treating the disease; along with specially trained support staff.

 Working together, this team utilizes leading-edge technology and techniques from diagnosis through treatment.
 Your kidney cancer treatment options may include:

 - Laparoscopic and robotic surgery

-And at MD Anderson you’re surrounded by the strength of one of the nation’s largest and most experienced comprehensive cancer centers, which has all the support and wellness services needed to treat the whole person – not just the disease.
+Here, you're also surrounded by the strength of one of the nation's largest and most experienced comprehensive cancer centers, which has all the support and wellness services needed to treat the whole person – not just the disease.